-Cash deficiencies mean that payroll has been late, making retention of key employees difficult.
-Unless this situation is corrected we may lose employees to the point where it becomes difficult to operate, or we may fail to attract employees to key positions necessary for the business to succeed.
+Cash deficiencies mean that payroll has been late at certain times during the year, making retention of employees difficult.
+Unless this situation is corrected we may lose employees to the point where it becomes difficult to operate, or we may fail to attract employees to positions necessary to implement our business model.